 After the 1955 season, during which Doby battled a wrist injury, he was traded to the Chicago White Sox for Jim Busby and Chico Carrasquel.
 At the time, Chicago manager Marty Marion said that Doby’s arrival was “the end of the search for a No. 4 hitter.”
 Marion later said, “This guy used to murder us when we played Cleveland.
 Last year, I definitely felt that, when we could get him out, we could handle the Indians.
 But we couldn’t – and the record shows that they had a season break on us, 12-10.”

 Doby immediately delivered with Chicago, hitting 24 home runs and knocking in 102 runs.
-During an eight-game winning streak in June 1956, Doby hit six home runs, leading White Sox owner Charles Comiskey to remark, “Larry Doby, he’s our guy.
+Over a nine game stretch in June 1956, during which the White Sox won eight, Doby hit six home runs, leading White Sox owner Charles Comiskey to remark, “Larry Doby, he’s our guy.
 You know, when we dealt for Doby, we weren’t worried about Larry.
 We knew he’d come through.”

 Doby was involved in one of the bigger melees of the 1957 season.
 In a game on June 12, Art Ditmar of the Yankees threw a pitch inside, causing Doby to fall to his knees.
 Both benches emptied, and Doby knocked Ditmar down with a punch to his jaw.
 Doby also got into an on-field fight with Billy Martin after the umpires had restored order.
 Doby, teammate Walt Dropo, and the Yankees’ Enos Slaughter and Martin were all thrown out of the game.
 The Yankees, feeling that penalties against their players by the league were unjustified, paid all fines of their players assessed after the incident.